 Global Boston is a digital project based at Boston College that chronicles the history of immigration to greater Boston since the early nineteenth century.
 Examining different time periods, ethnic groups, and places of settlement, the site features capsule histories, photographs, maps, documents, videos, and oral histories documenting the history of a city and metro area where immigrants have long been a vital force in shaping urban life.

 Our Mission: We at Global Boston believe that historical and contemporary diversity has been a defining characteristic of the region and one of its great strengths.
-The website aims to tell the story of Boston’s major immigrant groups, showing where they have come from and why, and how they have been central to Boston’s history and development, as well as to that of their home countries.
-We hope to foster better understanding between recent immigrants and the descendants of those older groups depicted here, exploring both the similarities and differences in their experiences amid a changing historical context.
+The website aims to tell the story of Boston’s major immigrant groups, showing where they have come from and why, and how they have been central to the region’s history and development, as well as to that of their home countries.
+We hope to foster better understanding between recent immigrants and the descendants of those older groups depicted here, exploring both the similarities and differences in their experiences amid changing historical contexts.
 The stories presented on Global Boston attest to the power of ordinary people to make history.
 We hope that new Bostonians can use history as a tool for empowerment to make their voices heard as residents and citizens of the region.

 Launched in 2016, the Global Boston website is a work-in-progress.
 We continue to add new pages and features as well as new topical areas that explore local immigration history from a comparative, pan-ethnic perspective.